A Black Sheep in Aroostook County

 Who Was at the Door?

-The John Russell Jr. family may have been cautious and alarmed when Assistant Marshal Asa Townsend, a fellow farmer in town, came knocking on their door.
+John Russell Jr.’s family may have been cautious and alarmed when Assistant Marshal Asa Townsend, a fellow farmer in town, came knocking on their door.
 In addition to Asa possibly telling others about their family situation, there was also the chance that whatever they said could be used against them.
 The federal government had instructed the marshals that if they asked for census information—and a family member refused or gave false information—that person could be penalized.

 In every household visited, Asa had an orderly process he was to use to obtained information.
 He was only to ask census questions to the head of the family.
 After he had written everything down, he would read that information back to make sure everything was accurate.